berlogabob/IADE-dissertation-guide/resources/systematic-literature-review.md

 Studies included in review (n = ...)
 ```

-Use the [PRISMA App](https://prisma-flow.diagram.org/) to generate your flow diagram.
+Use the [App PRISMA](https://estech.shinyapps.io/prisma_flowdiagram) to generate your flow diagram.

 ### Study Characteristics